JoeAlamo/rabbitmq-website/blog/2024-08-08-quroum-queues-in-4.0/index.md

 about 30 seconds to start on my machine (the time from when RabbitMQ node started, until the correct number of messages in the queue is reported).
 With RabbitMQ 4.0, it just takes 5 seconds.

 You may wonder what the difference is between a snapshot and a checkpoint.
-In many ways, they are the - they actually share the code that writes them to disk.
+In many ways, they are the same - they actually share the code that writes them to disk.
 The difference is that a snapshot is only created when the Raft log is truncated.
 For many common queue use cases, this all that is needed - older messages are consumed, we create a snapshot that no longer contains them and we truncate the log.
 At this point the queue has no memory of those messages every being present.